Skip to content

 1. Import snapshot file to DB intake24_foods

-Change the path of the snapshot file as needed, e.g. intake24-foods-snapshot.pgcustom
+Change the path of the snapshot file as needed, e.g. foods_snapshot.pgcustom

 1. Create DB intake24_system